 |Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the D750 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Nikon D750 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.